understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Kinesis_Streams_Introduction.md

 #### Common Scenarios

-* Fast log and data feed processing (data logs, application logs, etc.)
+* Fast log and data feed processing (data logs, application logs, system logs, etc.)

     * Faster than Cloudwatch (seconds, not minutes)

 * Real-time metrics reporting

 * Real-time data analytics - analyze how users are clicking around your site in realtime

+    * Combine parallel processing with realtime data

 * Complex stream processing - take data from one stream and put it into another